sala7khaled/sala7khaled/README.md

     static let bio: String? = """
             Results-oriented software developer in the field of iOS Development.
-I make it my goal to create software with a useable and intuitive user interface experience.
-I also, create highly readable and easily maintainable source code.
+I make it my goal to create software with a reusable and intuitive user interface experience.
+I also create highly readable and easily maintainable source code.
 I am constantly striving to learn new technologies and look for ways to better myself in this rapidly changing industry.
             """